New York: Fine Arts

 Theater, Art, and Architecture in NYC: The three content courses that students take during the semester focus on theater, art, and architecture in the city.
 Coursework will be supplemented with visits to the theater, museums, galleries, auction houses, and various parts of the city.
 On average, students will attend theater once weekly.
 The group will meet with artists, curators, critics, publishers, actors, playwrights, and other important figures involved in the visual arts scene of New York.
 These activities make up a significant part of the cultural experience of spending a semester living in NYC.

 About the Fall 2019 Program Leader: Dru Donovan works with both photography and video to examine the connection between physical and emotional occurrences by constructing or revisiting human experiences.
 Donovan’s work has shown nationally and internationally and was included in reGeneration2: Tomorrow’s Photographers Today at the Musée de l’Elysée in Lausanne, Switzerland, and in the 2010 California Biennial at the Orange County Museum of Art, Fraenkel Gallery, Yancey Richardson Gallery, Williamson Knight Gallery and Philadelphia Photo Arts Center.
 Donovan’s photographs were published in Aperture Magazine, Blind Spot, Picture Magazine and Matte Magazine.
 In 2011 TBW Books published her first book, Lifting Water.
 In 2011-2012 she participated in the Lower Manhattan Cultural Council’s Workspace studio residency.
 Awards Donovan has received are the John Gutmann Photography Fellowship in 2015 and the John Simon Guggenheim Memorial Foundation Fellowship in 2016.

-GE Fall 2020 and later - OCS 233 fulfills the Historical Perspectives or the Creative Arts general education requirement.
+General Education - OCS 233 fulfills the Historical Perspectives or the Creative Arts general education requirement.

 Credits: 16 credits (4 courses)